 - methods to measure program implementation and progress

-For other programs that follow the school year but do not meet the after-school program guideline criteria (such as in-school day and Saturday programs), use our program grant proposal guidelines.
-The deadline for both of these types of proposals is April 5, 2019.
+For other programs that follow the school year but do not meet the after-school program criteria (such as in-school day and Saturday programs), use our program grant application.
+Applications for programs that follow the school year are due April 25, 2024.

-The deadline for any summer youth programs is January 18, 2019.
-Use the program grant proposal guidelines.
+The deadline for any summer youth programs is January 25, 2024.
+Use the program grant application.

 In order to apply: